kavia-common/simple-to-do-list-301448-301458/todo_frontend/README.md

 4. **Check CORS**: Verify the backend allows requests from your frontend origin
 5. **Check the browser console**: Look for CORS errors or network issues in the DevTools console

+### Theme not persisting

+- Ensure localStorage is enabled in your browser
+- Check browser console for any localStorage-related errors
+- Clear browser cache and try again

+### Toasts not appearing

+- Check that `react-toastify` CSS is imported in `App.js`
+- Verify `ToastContainer` component is rendered in the App
+- Check browser console for any errors

 ### Environment variable not working

 - React environment variables MUST start with `REACT_APP_`